Agoric/SwingSet/docs/devices.md

 VatTP code can remove messages from the outbox when it receives an acknowledgment of receipt, by using the `remove(recipient, msgnum)` method.

-Each mailbox is paired with a partnet in some other machine.
+Each mailbox is paired with a partner in some other machine.
 To send an acknowledgment to that remote mailbox, VatTP can use the `ackInbound(recipient, msgnum)` method.
 This ack is written into the state vector next to the outbox where it can be delivered to the remote end by the